draddo11/100-days-of-code/r3-log.md

 ## R3D40
 COvered objects and prototypes section on pluralsight

-## R3D41
+## R3D41-42
-Coveered some section of pratical design patterns in javascript
+Covered some section of pratical design patterns in javascript